 Therefore, I want to help you learn how to use an embroidery machine in this machine embroidery for beginners tutorial.
-This tutorial is going to cover a LOT of information, so be patient with yourself as you learn!
+This tutorial will cover a LOT of information, so be patient with yourself as you learn!
 Take a break between sections even if you need to so you don’t get so overwhelmed.

 (And quick FYI: while there is a lot of overlap between single-needle and commercial, multi-needle embroidery machines, this tutorial is tailored towards learning how to use a single-needle home embroidery machine.)

 Now, let’s get started with the embroidery basics first!

 If you’ve never used an embroidery machine, the first thing you need to do is make sure you have all the supplies and accessories that you’ll need to get started.
 I’ve written a brief post on embroidery supplies for beginners that you can check out, but I’ll give you a more detailed overview of the main ones below and how to know what to choose.